 The Holy Martyr Acacius was brought to trial for his belief in Christ.
 Three governors attempted to compel the holy martyr to offer sacrifice to idols, having subjected him to fierce tortures.
-Governor Licinius gave orders to rend the body of St Acacius with instruments of torture.
+Governor Licinius gave orders to rend the body of Saint Acacius with instruments of torture.
 He then sent him to Governor Terence, who gave orders to throw Acacius into a cauldron filled with boiling tar and tallow, but the martyr remained unharmed.
 Terence went to the cities of Apamea and Apollonia and gave orders to bring the martyr after him.
-In one of these cities St Acacius was led into a pagan temple, but by his prayer all the idols there fell down.
+In one of these cities Saint Acacius was led into a pagan temple, but by his prayer all the idols there fell down.

 They beat the saint viciously and gave him over to be eaten by wild beasts.
 When they saw that he remained unharmed, they threw him into a red-hot furnace.
 The martyr also remained unharmed there.
 The governor, wanting to check whether the furnace was sufficiently hot, went near it and was burned himself.
 They then took the holy Martyr Acacius for torture to a certain Posidonius, who put heavy fetters on the holy martyr and gave orders to take him to the city of Miletus.
 There also the saint, by his prayer, destroyed idols.
-Finally, the exhausted torturers beheaded St Acacius.
+Finally, the exhausted torturers beheaded Saint Acacius.
 A priest by the name of Leontius buried his body in the city of Synados (Asia Minor).